top of page

 • It can get tedious to stuff pockets

-• Not an ideal option for night time cloth if baby is more than a light wetter at night
+• Not an ideal option for night time cloth unless you have an extremely light wetter

-• The entire nappy (cover and inserts) need to be washed after each use
+• The entire nappy (Inserts and cover) needs to be washed after

-You would need about 24 pockets to wash every second day.
-Note: Sizing - OSFM will only start fitting when baby is 5+kg.
-For newborn phase you would need 32 nb pockets to wash every second day.
-Just note that newborn pockets have a very small insert and, therefore, nappies that can absorb fully (eg fitteds, prefolds and flats) are recommended for newborn stage since it can cope better with the output
+* NOTE: OSFM will only start fitting when baby is 5+kg (brand dependent, some will only fit 7+kg).
+For newborn phase you will need 32 nb pockets to wash every second day.
+Just note that newborn pockets have a very small insert and ,therefore, nappies that can absorb fully (eg fitteds, prefolds and flats) are recommended for newborn stage since it can cope better with the output.

 An AIO is the closest to a disposable nappy in terms of putting it on your baby as it can be used just as-is.
-AIOs have an outer waterproof layer and sewn in absorbent fabric.
+AIO has a waterproof outer layer and sewn in absorbent fabric.

-• Easy to use as it’s a one step process
+• Easy to use as it is a one-step proccess

 • Most like a disposable